 Is Buucup Japanese Matcha Set with Spouted Bowl Right for You?

-Is this a good matcha set for gift giving?
+Is this a good starter kit for someone new to matcha?

 As an Amazon Associate we earn from qualifying purchases.